angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 centered around the {U}{B} colour pairing with occasionally secondary and tertiary splash colours being integrated in.
-The deck runs a fetchland manabase normally consisting of four copies of :card[Polluted Delta] and four to five additional _off-colour_ fetches.
-The _off-colour_ fetches tend to be the {U}
-based splash fetch (where a splash is applicable) as the majority with ocassional incorporation of the {B} based splash fetch.
+The deck runs a fetchland manabase normally consisting of four copies of :card[Polluted Delta] and four to five additional _off-colour_ fetchlands.
+The _off-colour_ fetchlands tend to be the {U} based splash ones (where a splash is applicable) as the majority with occasional incorporation of the {B} based splash fetchland.

 For example: In a Grixis {U}{B}{R} based Doomsday list you might elect to run four :card[Polluted Delta], three :card[Scalding Tarn] and one